LukeWood/luig-io/README.md

 ![luig-io](media/title.png)

 luig-io is a collection of deep reinforcement learning algorithms implemented using the Keras library.
+My implementations focus on readability, following Keras best practices, and producing idiomatic abstractions.

+Due to the challenging nature of Reinforcement Learning, `luig-io` implementations tend to rely on low level Keras constructs, such as `train_step()` overriding.

-The algorithms are geared at solving the [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros) environment.
+The algorithms are geared at
+solving the [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros)
+environment.